EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

     };
   ```

-Add to the data structure the fields which define the multi-index table
+Add to the data structure the properties which define it.
+Each property corresponds to a field of the multi-index table.
+A primary key is required when defining a multi-index table structure, therefore you need to know which is the field that is the primary key for your multi-index table structure.
+The corresponding property for the primary key field must store unique values.
+In this case it is the `test_primary` data member of type `eosio::name`.

   ```diff
     // the data structure which defines each row of the table